 Support to the Colombian Government

 USAID works with mayors, governors, and national-level officials to strengthen their capacity to increase public and private spending in underserved regions.
 In doing so, it helps the government ensure that farmers have access to the resources they need—such as irrigation and technical assistance—to increase agricultural production and reduce poverty.
 Special attention is placed on the incorporation of land beneficiaries into income-generating initiatives.
-By 2018, USAID will establish at least 13 public-private partnerships that mobilize public and private sector funds and incorporate beneficiaries of land restitution and formalization into income-generating business models.
+By 2019, USAID will establish 13 public-private partnerships that mobilize public and private sector funds and incorporate beneficiaries of land restitution and formalization into income-generating business models.

 Without access to high-quality, electronic land information, the implementation of Colombia’s land policies is slow, difficult, and costly.
 USAID is building the Land Node, an innovative platform that aggregates data from eight land agencies and makes it available in real time, thus increasing transaction efficiencies, reducing costs, and catalyzing a positive economic impact across the country.
-By 2018, USAID will improve access to land data, facilitating the implementation of the GOC land agenda, and will digitize over four million land files from six departments to protect the integrity of land information and fill the information gaps that impede restitution and formalization efforts.
+By 2019, USAID will improve access to land data, facilitating the assertive implementation of the GOC land agenda, and will digitize over four million land files from six departments to protect the integrity of land information and fill the information gaps that currently impede restitution and formalization efforts.